-I’ve been amazed how many people have told me — enthusiastically — that after reading Creative Tips #5 they are battling to overcome their years-long habit of typing two spaces after a period.
+I’ve been amazed how many people have told me — enthusiastically — that after reading some of these Creative Tips they are battling to overcome their years-long habit of typing two spaces after a period.
 Those typewriter habits we learned at our mothers’ (or fathers’ secretaries’) knees are sometimes hard to break, but folks tell me […]

 It’s been a packed week, but I managed to get the next newsletter done.
 It goes out by email later, but I like to get it on the web first.
 I’ll be adding these to the blog eventually, but for now they’re mostly email.